Kotsioo/financial-analysis-and-management/README.md

 # financial-analysis-and-management
-an application that will help you achieve financial stability and prosperity
+an application helping you achieve financial stability and prosperity